 I love alfredo, but it is so incredibly rich and heavy that it is very difficult to eat a lot of it (although there are times that it seems so easy).
 After I had the Steak Gorgonzola Alfredo at Olive Garden, I knew I had to make my own copycat version.

 My standard alfredo sauce is pretty amazing, if I may say so myself.
 I had a hard time finding an alfredo recipe that was “worth it” and finally, I figured it out!
 So I took the base of my alfredo sauce and turned it into my version of a Copycat Olive Garden Steak Gorgonzola Alfredo.
-You can check out my regular alfredo sauce soon, I am working on getting it posted and I personally think it is better than Olive Garden, so you will have to check it out!
+Click here for the classic Copycat Olive Garden Fettuccine Alfredo.
+I personally think it is better than Olive Garden, so you will have to check it out!

 What makes this dish so amazing is truly the balsamic.
 The acidity cuts through all of the richness, plus balsamic is just amazing in general.
 On everything.
 So good.